livnelson/livnelson/README.md

 ### Hi there 👋 I'm Liv

-I'm an experienced full-stack software engineer with a background in website design, graphics design & photography.
-Developed a unique blend of technical knowledge & creative skills, leveraging expertise in Ruby on Rails, JavaScript, React, SQL databases & RESTful API architecture.
-Demonstrated strong leadership, team-building, project management & problem-solving abilities that drive business growth, increases productivity & streamlines processes.
-Passionate about utilizing technology to drive positive change & disrupt outdated practices, using real-world experience & technical expertise to help organizations achieve their goals.
+I'm an experienced full-stack software engineer with a background in website design, graphics design, and photography.
+I have developed a unique blend of technical knowledge and creative skills, leveraging my expertise in Ruby on Rails, JavaScript, React, SQL databases, and RESTful API architecture.
+Throughout my career, I have demonstrated strong leadership, team-building, project management, and problem-solving abilities, which have driven business growth, increased productivity, and streamlined processes.
+I am passionate about utilizing technology to drive positive change and disrupt outdated practices.
+With my real-world experience and technical expertise, I can help organizations achieve their goals.
+Let's innovate together!

 ## TECHNICAL SKILLS

-JavaScript • React • Ruby • Rails • HTML • CSS/SASS • GitHub • Postgres • SQL • Redux • WordPress • PHP Cloud Storage • Adobe Creative Suite • ActiveRecord • RESTful Architecture • WooCommerce • AWS • NodeJS • Typescript • SolidJS
+HTML • CSS • JavaScript • TypeScript • React • Redux • React-Router-Dom • SolidJS • Ruby • Ruby on Rails • PHP • SQL • NoSQL Postgres • AWS • WordPress • WooCommerce • GitHub • SEO •  Adobe Creative Suite • Figma

 ## PROJECTS